Carson Kelly Player Props: Diamondbacks vs. Mariners

 - Kelly has driven in a run in four games this year (18.2%), including one multiple-RBI game.

-- He has scored in three games this year (13.6%), but has had no multi-run games.
+- He has scored in three of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.